 - Even if it isn’t broken, replacing the belt yearly ensures peak performance.

-1: How Do I Know Which Belt to Buy? (h3)
+How Do I Know Which Belt to Buy?

 Instead, do not reuse an old belt.
-Over time your belts lose their elasticity and can become brittle.
-Slighting or breaking a reused belt decreases effectiveness of the vacuum.
+Over time, your belts lose their elasticity and can become brittle.
+Slighting or breaking a reused belt decreases the effectiveness of the vacuum.
 Once a belt wears out, always use a new belt for replacements for reliable performance.

-An essential skill behind the wheels of a vacuum’s efficiency replacement, it is a vacuum cleaner belt.
-Learning this simple task will help you save money on repairs, and increase the life of your vacuum cleaner.
+An essential skill behind the wheels of a vacuum cleaner’s efficiency replacement is the vacuum cleaner belt.
+Learning this simple task will help you save money on repairs and increase the life of your vacuum cleaner.

-The belt is a very important component of the brush roll that helps the brush roll spin around causing to the dirt and debris to pick up.
-If ignored the vacuum will perform poorly in cleaning and the other vacuum parts will suffer unnecessary wear.
+The belt is a very important component of the brush roll that helps the brush roll spin around, causing the dirt and debris to pick up.
+If ignored, the vacuum will perform poorly in cleaning, and the other vacuum parts will suffer unnecessary wear.

 Here are key points to keep in mind: